tendermario/bulk-mktorrent/README.md

 ## Notes:

-If you get stuck with a ton of .torrent files you want to delete, use the handy command:
+- If you get stuck with a ton of .torrent files you want to delete, use the handy command:

-  rm *.torrent
+`rm *.torrent`

--o does not seem to work to target a directory for the torrents output location, so unfortunately, these torrents will be created in the current directory for now.
+- `-o` in mktorrent's cli tool does not seem to work to target a directory for the torrents output location, so unfortunately, these torrents will be created in the current directory for now.
 Maybe we can move all these files after they are created one day.

-Probably doesn't work with things with double quotations in the names right now.
+- Probably doesn't work with things with double quotations in the names right now.